DougMac/e2m3u2bouquet-plugin/README.md

 #### v0.7.1
 * Multi custom provider support
-* Config file based setup (vlaues can be edited in an xml files instead of entered using the remote
+* Config file based setup (values can be edited in an xml file instead) of entered using the remote
 * Provider managed update system
 * Fixed time schedule type